harrisonized/harrisonized.github.io/_posts/2019-06-25-sf-rent-petitions.md

 ![time-varying-vs-stationary.png](https://github.com/harrisonized/sf-rent-petitions/blob/master/figures/tableau/time-varying-vs-stationary.png?raw=true)

 As expected, the neighborhoods that are stationary are in the sections of the city where renting is relatively rare due to the abundance of businesses and lack of homes.
 With the neighborhoods reasonably clustered, I am ready to begin [forecasting](https://en.wikipedia.org/wiki/Forecasting).
-The technique of [time-series analysis](https://en.wikipedia.org/wiki/Time_series) forms the final component of my Data Science portfolio.
+The technique of [time-series analysis](https://en.wikipedia.org/wiki/Time_series) is the final component of my Data Science portfolio, which I presented on [Career Day](https://www.eventbrite.com/e/find-your-next-data-scientist-in-san-francisco-at-metis-career-day-for-employers-tickets-62002954506) at [Metis](https://www.thisismetis.com/), San Francisco.